microsoft/solution-accelerator-many-models/EnvironmentSetup.md

 ```
         git clone https://github.com/microsoft/solution-accelerator-km-aml.git
 ```
 2. You will be prompted to provide your github username and for your password you will need to provide a personal access token.
-Please follow the steps here to create a personal access token: https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line
+Please follow the steps here to [create a personal access token.](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line)